Detecting hidden structures from a static loading experiment: topology optimization meets physics-informed neural networks: Results

 In the first case, a square elastic matrix with hidden voids or inclusions is pulled by a uniform traction $P_o$ on two sides (Fig.~\ref{fig:Geometry}a).
 The goal of the inverse problem is to identify the number, locations, and shapes of the voids or inclusions using discrete measurements of the displacement of the outer boundary of the matrix.
-In the second case, an elastic layer on top of a hidden rigid substrate is compressed from the top by a uniform pressure $P_o$, with periodic lateral boundary conditions (Fig.~\ref{fig:Geometry}b).
+In the second case, an elastic layer on top of a hidden rigid substrate is compressed from the top by a uniform pressure $P_o$, with periodic lateral BCs (Fig.~\ref{fig:Geometry}b).
 The goal is to identify the shape of the substrate using discrete measurements of the displacement of the top surface.
-For both cases, the constitutive properties of all materials are assumed to be known.
-We will consider two different types of constitutive laws: compressible linear elasticity, which characterizes the small deformation of any compressible elastic material, and incompressible nonlinear hyperelasticity, which models the large deformation of rubber-like materials.
-In the linear elastic case, there exists a unique solution to the inverse problem (see proof in Supplementary Information), making it well-suited to evaluating the accuracy of our TO framework.
+For both cases, the governing PDEs, applied BCs, and the constitutive properties of all materials are assumed to be known.
+We consider two different types of constitutive laws: compressible linear elasticity, which characterizes the small deformation of any compressible elastic material, and incompressible nonlinear hyperelasticity, which models the large deformation of rubber-like materials.
+We also presume that the discrete measurements are closely distributed in order to capture the continuous displacement field along the corresponding surface.

-Following density-based TO methods \citep{sigmund2013}, we avoid any restriction on the number and shapes of hidden structures by parameterizing the geometry of the elastic body $\mathcal{B}$ through a discrete-valued material density function $\rho : \Omega \rightarrow \{0,1\}$, where $\Omega$ is a global domain comprising both $\mathcal{B}$ and the hidden voids or inclusions.
+As in density-based TO methods \citep{sigmund2013}, we avoid any restriction on the number and shapes of hidden structures by parameterizing the geometry of the elastic body $\mathcal{B}$ through a discrete-valued material density function $\rho : \Omega \rightarrow \{0,1\}$, where $\Omega$ is a global domain comprising both $\mathcal{B}$ and the hidden voids or inclusions.
 The material density is defined to be equal to 1 in the elastic body $\mathcal{B}$ and 0 in the voids or inclusions.
 The physical quantities $\boldsymbol{\psi}$ can then be extended to the global domain $\Omega$ by introducing an explicit $\rho$-dependence in their governing PDEs, leading to equations of the form